jonatanalvelid/ImSwitch-etSTED/README.md

 Mock etSTED experiments can be performed with the simulated camera provided in ImSwitch-etSTED.
 For real etSTED experiments, the software requires a NI-DAQ data acquisition board and surrounding microscope hardware (see ImSwitch documentation for further information).

-To prepare an environment, install ImSwitch from PyPI with the following command:
+To prepare an environment, install ImSwitch from PyPI with the following command in an environment running python=3.7:
 ```
 pip install ImSwitch
 ```